 You won’t believe how easy it is to create such deep flavors cooking this way.
 It’s as much about the technique as it is the quality of the ingredients.

 It’s the combination of everything being cooked together in one pan.
 Even those tiny bits of food that get stuck to the bottom of the pan — and are then brought into the dish by degalzing, help to make the final result so incredible.

-What to serve with Skillet Braised Chicken and Lemon Shallot Sauce
+What to serve with Skillet Braised Chicken

 - For a really hearty, wonderful meal, it would delicious to serve it with Roasted Garlic Basil Brown Rice (pictured below).

 - It would also be fantastic (and beautiful!) with Colorful Citurs Carrot Salad.